 Ninjutsu, as depicted in video games, is often seen as a magical art in which the practitioners may do anything from teleport and create illusions to engaging in superhuman acts of speed and swordplay.
 Games that predominantly feature ninjutsu include the Ninja Gaiden franchise, headlined by Ryu Hayabusa, Virtua Fighter, represented by Kage-Maru, and the BlazBlue series, represented by Bang Shishigami.

-A sport with ancient roots, its most recent and popular incarnation grew out of Europe.
+A sport with roots as far back as ancient Egypt, its most recent and popular incarnation largely developed in Europe before being further developed in North America.
 It is a fighting style in which competitors are limited to the use of their fists to attack.
 A boxer's objective is to knock out his or her opponent by landing enough blows to the opponent's body and head to take them down, or to last through the end of the match and score enough points to be declared the victor.

 As a sport, boxing has been well-represented in games ranging from the Fight Night series to Punch-Out!!.
 As a fighting art, it has been represented games such as the Street Fighter and Tekken series.
 Steve Fox uses a boxing style that mixes quick jabs with powerful blows, while Balrog is a much more vicious fighter that favors heavy hits and otherwise sport-illegal techniques such as headbutts.